-Napa County CASGEM Program
+Napa County CASGEM Network

-During the initial CASGEM year (i.e., 2011), the County continued to monitor 14 wells that had already been part of the group of wells where groundwater levels are measured by the County and reported to DWR semi-annually, or are measured directly by DWR (Appendix A) The CASGEM wells are located primarily on the Napa Valley Floor, Carneros, and in the MST Subarea (Figure 3).
+During the initial CASGEM monitoring year (beginning 2011), the County continued to monitor 14 wells that had already been part of the group of wells where groundwater levels are measured by the County and reported to DWR semi-annually, or are measured directly by DWR.
+The current 2014 CASGEM network wells are located primarily on the Napa Valley Floor, Carneros, and in the MST Subarea (Figure 3).
 Some of these wells do not have sufficient construction details to define which portion of the aquifer system is represented by measured water levels Additional data gathering and surveying will be performed, and such information will be provided in future annual reports as it becomes available.
 Depending on the results of the County's evaluation, future actions may include removal and replacement of CASGEM wells with wells that are more representative of local groundwater conditions to better meet the objectives of the CASGEM program and also overall objectives of the County's Comprehensive Groundwater Monitoring Program.
 The Napa County CASGEM network meets the objectives for: